Ircam-WAM/improtech-website/pages/About.md

 <img src="../images/IKPoster_frag1.jpg" width="125" style="float:left" hspace="10">
 ## A Workshop-Festival of a new kind

-Improtech is both a musical festival and an interdisciplinary workshop that brings together actors and actresses of research and creation from all over the world around the question of musical improvisation in interaction with digital intelligences, in an assumed approach of human-machine co-creativity.
+Improtech is both a musical festival and an interdisciplinary workshop that brings together actors of research and creation from all over the world around the question of musical improvisation in interaction with digital intelligences, in an assumed approach of human-machine co-creativity.

-This unparalleled event, co-organized by Ircam and French and international partners (major universities, private institutes, museums, public institutions) has already been held with undeniable success in New York (2012), Philadelphia (2017), and Athens (2019).
+This unparalleled event, co-organized by Ircam and French and international partners (major universities and research institutions, private and public institutes, art centers) has already been held with undeniable success in [New York (2012)](http://repmus.ircam.fr/improtechpny), [Philadelphia (2017)](http://ikparisphilly.ircam.fr), and [Athens (2019)](http://ikparisathina.ircam.fr).
 The edition planned for Tokyo in 2021 as part of the Season of France in Japan could not be held because of the pandemic and has been postponed.

 We wanted for a long time, after the American and European connections, to hold a major edition in France, and what better city than Marseille !